jeanlain/HTvertebrates/README.md

 - superF.txt makes the correspondance between repeatModeler family codes (first column), TE class (2nd column) and more common TE superfamily names (3rd column).
 It is used in steps 15 and 16.

 ## Output
-The final output correspond to results of the publication (please see the publication for their description).
+The final output corresponds to results of the publication (please see the publication for their description).
 - Figure2.pdf, Figure3.pdf and Figure4.pdf are produced at steps 14, 15 and 16 respectively.
 They correspond to figures of the main text
 - figureS1.pdf is generated at step 5.
 It corresponds to the supplementary figure 1.
 - figureS2.pdf is generated at step 11.
 It corresponds to the supplementary figure 2.